BranchMetrics/react-native-branch-deep-linking-attribution/README.md

 # Branch Metrics React Native SDK Reference

 This is a repository of our open source React Native SDK.
 Huge shoutout to our friends at [Dispatcher, Inc.](https://dispatchertrucking.com) for their help in compiling the initial version of this SDK.
-This SDK will help you handle iOS Universal Links, Android App Link, deferred deep links, do install attribution and much more!
+This SDK will help you handle iOS Universal Links, Android App Links and deferred deep links, do install attribution and much more!

+**react-native v0.40 support** is available in version 1.0.0.
+This is a non-backwards compatible update.
+If you need to stay on react-native <0.40 please fix your package.json version to react-native-branch@0.9.
+See [Updating to 1.0.0](./docs/updating-1.0.0.md) for details.
+Note that some build steps differ between 0.9 and 1.0.
+These are highlighted where applicable.

-**v0.8.0** has just been released.
-If you currently override `onStop` in MainActivity.java be sure *not* to invoke `RNBranchModule.onStop()`
+**v0.8.0** If you have overridden `onStop` in MainActivity.java be sure *not* to invoke `RNBranchModule.onStop()`.

 [![build status](https://img.shields.io/travis/BranchMetrics/React-Native-Deferred-Deep-Linking-SDK/master.svg?style=flat-square)](https://travis-ci.org/BranchMetrics/react-native-branch-deep-linking)
 [![npm version](https://img.shields.io/npm/v/react-native-branch.svg?style=flat-square)](https://www.npmjs.com/package/react-native-branch)